Intermittent fasting is an eating pattern that involves regular fasting.

-That being said, fasting protocols similar to the 5:2 diet have shown a lot of promise in studies on weight loss:
+That said, fasting protocols similar to the 5:2 diet have shown a lot of promise in weight loss studies:

-- A recent review found that modified alternate day fasting caused weight loss of 3–8% over the course of 3–24 weeks (15).
+- A recent review found that modified alternate-day fasting led to a weight loss of 3–8% over the course of 3–24 weeks (18).

 - In the same study, participants lost 4–7% of their waist circumference, meaning that they lost a lot of harmful belly fat.

-- Intermittent fasting causes a much smaller reduction in muscle mass than weight loss with conventional calorie restriction (15, 16).
+- Intermittent fasting causes a much smaller reduction in muscle mass when compared to weight loss with conventional calorie restriction (18,

-Bottom Line: The 5:2 diet should be very effective for weight loss, if done correctly.
+The 5:2 diet should be very effective for weight loss if done correctly.
 It may help reduce belly fat, as well as help maintain muscle mass during weight loss.

-There is no rule as to what or when you must eat on the fasting days.
+There is no rule for what or when to eat on fasting days.

 Some people function best by beginning the day with a small breakfast, while others find it best to start eating as late as possible.

-Generally, there are two meal patterns that people use:
+Generally, there are two meal patterns that people follow:

 - Two slightly bigger meals: Only lunch and dinner.

-Since calorie intake is limited — 500 for women and 600 for men — it makes sense to use your calorie budget wisely.
+Since calorie intake is limited — 500 calories for women and 600 calories for men — it makes sense to use your calorie budget wisely.

 Here are a few examples of foods that may be suitable for fast days: